themattbirch/Portfolio/src/content/posts/email-marketing-strategy-vs-social-media-management.md

 date: 12/21/2023
 featured: false
 image: /assets/images/email-marketing.jpg
-title: Why email marketing strategy is more effective than social media management
+title: "Why email marketing strategy is more effective than social media management"
 description: Discover why a well-crafted email marketing strategy can be more effective than social media management, offering higher engagement rates, personalized communication, and direct access to your audience's inbox.
 ---

+# Why email marketing strategy is more effective than social media management

 It seemed like only yesterday that businesses around the world focused the majority of their marketing resources on social media, but those days are over.